scottgriv/Post.e/README.md

 <img src="./images/phone_login-register.gif" width="19%" height="19%"/>

 - **Login & Register Screens:**
-    - Single Sign-On (SSO) capabilties by using a combination of Swift's [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) class and server side session handling using.
-Login once then then automatically login in the future without signing in (unless, of course, you logout of the app which kills the active session in the `session` table).
+    - Single Sign-On (SSO) capabilities by using a combination of Swift's [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) class and server side session handling.
+Login once then then automatically login in the future without signing in (unless, of course, you log out of the app which kills the active session in the `session` table).
     - Username & Password validations.
-        - Checks for minimum password length, min/max user name length, missing or empty fields, matching paswords, and invalid characters using `REGEX` patterns.
+        - Checks for minimum password length, min/max user name length, missing or empty fields, matching passwords, and invalid characters using `REGEX` patterns.
     - Registering a User will create a new folder in the `server/uploads` folder using the new `Prof_ID` column value, which is an `AUTO_INCREMENT` column in the database (Posts work in this same fashion).
     - A unique `ID` is also generated using the `encoder.[language]` file using `Base 64 Encoding` to produce a unique external facing `ID`, stored in the database under the `Prof_Key` or `Post_Key` columns, that can be used to share Posts or Profiles in the future.
 ---